 “We not only know the right questions to ask, we provide answers that make sense.”

 Melissa Schwartz joined The Bromwich Group as the Chief Operating Officer in April 2012.
-Ms. Schwartz has significant strategic and crisis communications experience in government, the private sector, and at nonprofit organizations.
+She has two decades of strategic and crisis communications experience in government, the private sector, and at nonprofit organizations.
 She has developed and implemented strategic communications planning on local, state, federal and international levels.
-In addition to her communications experience, Ms. Schwartz has substantial expertise in media training, message development, and media relations.
+In addition to her communications experience, Ms. Schwartz has substantial expertise in media training, message development and media relations.

-At The Bromwich Group, Ms. Schwartz manages an active portfolio of clients including private companies; local, federal and international governmental entities; nonprofit organizations; and individuals at risk of grave reputational harm.
+At The Bromwich Group, Ms. Schwartz has managed an active portfolio of clients including private companies; local, federal and international governmental entities; nonprofit organizations; and individuals at risk of grave reputational harm.
 She has:

 - Provided strategic and tactical advice in the face of adverse media coverage;

 - Created diverse media strategies to complement litigation settlements; and

-- Organized and directed media relations in connection with events.
+- Organized and directed media relations for major events.